 No More Cold and Clammy Night Sweats

 There are many causes of night sweats.
-Even eating spicy food or drinking a hot beverage before bedtime can bring on a night sweat.
+Eating spicy food or drinking a hot beverage before bedtime can bring on a night sweat.
 Heartburn or gastroesophageal reflux disease is another possible cause.
 So is a bedroom that’s too hot or sleeping under too many blankets.

-As we are dealing with sleep disorders, it should be noted that one cause of night sweats is obstructive sleep apnea.
+Since we are dealing with sleep disorders, it should be noted that one cause of night sweats is obstructive sleep apnea.
 If you snore, suffer from excessive daytime sleepiness or are overweight, and you also suffer from night sweats, consider the possibility of sleep apnea.

 If you suffer from night sweats, the first step is to try to determine the cause.
 Talk to your doctor.
 Ask about any medication you’re taking, and have a thorough examination to try to determine the underlying cause.

-- Cut out alcohol.
+Cut down on alcohol.

-- Avoid overly spicy food.
+Avoid overly spicy food.

-- Sleep in a cool room.
+Sleep in a cool room.

-- Sleep with the window open if the weather permits, or use a fan.
+Sleep with the window open if the weather permits, or use a fan.

-- Take a cool shower just before bedtime.
+Take a cool shower just before bedtime.

-- Change your nightwear and any bedding, if necessary.
+Change your nightwear and any bedding, if necessary.

-- One cause of night sweats is menopause.
+One cause of night sweats is menopause.
 Ask your doctor about hormone replacement.